flaf/miscellaneous/puppet4/production/modules/puppetforge/README.md

 value.

-The `address` and the `port` parameters allow to set the address used by the http Puppet forge service (which is a simple http service).
+The `address` and the `port` parameters allow to set the address used by the http Puppet forge service.
 The default value of these parameters are `'0.0.0.0'` (listen to all interfaces) and `8080` (an integer).

 The `modules_git_urls` parameter is an array of non-empty strings which defines the git repositories of the modules retrieved